vpsx/UR/ur-rtde-on-windows.md

 - If you installed Visual Studio but still prefer the command-line, [this doc](https://learn.microsoft.com/en-us/visualstudio/msbuild/walkthrough-using-msbuild?view=vs-2022) has information on where to find the `msbuild` executable in your Visual Studio install.
   I found mine at `C:\Program Files\Microsoft Visual Studio\2022\Community\MSBuild\Current\Bin\MSBuild.exe`.
+- Ensure that the Power outlet to the router is connected to a socket.
+If it is not, you will see a time out message when pinging the IP address in the commmand line or an error message on the robot arm's console ("Not connected to network!") next to the IP address in the "About" page.